slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You only find out who is swimming naked when the tide goes out.' -- Warren Buffett*

-> *'Maintain reserves.
-A man should not employ all his capacity and power at once and on every occasion.
-Even in knowledge there should be a rearguard, so that your resources are doubled.
-One must always have something to resort to when there is fear of a defeat.' -- Balthasar Gracian*

 > *'All endings are also beginnings.
 We just don’t know it at the time.' --  Mitch Albom*

 > *'The destination is not the end of the road; it's just a stop along the way.
 An intersection to take you to your next destination.'*

 > *'Winning isn’t everything, but wanting to win is.' -- Vince Lombardi*

+> *'You might be winning but you’re not growing, and growing might be the most important form of winning.' -- Jordan Peterson*

 <!--
-> *'You might be winning but you’re not growing, and growing might be the most important form of winning.”, “If you don’t say what you think then you kill your unborn self.
+, “If you don’t say what you think then you kill your unborn self.
 When you have something to say, silence is a lie.”, Random wandering will not move you forward, “The purpose of life is finding the largest burden that you can bear and bearing it.' -- Jordan Peterson*

 > *'There are two ways of spreading light: to be the candle or the mirror that reflects it.' -- Edith Wharton*